CCS School Social Work Team

 Living Faith Church

-Food pantry open on Saturdays from 11am-1pm.
+Food pantry open every other Saturday from 11am-1pm.
+Anyone welcome.

 3251 Rock Hill Church Rd, Concord, NC 28027